-Information theory [starting from Shannon theorems about channel capacity] will be related to statistical physics and probability theory.
+Information theory [starting from Shannon theorems, describibng channel capacity] will be related to statistical physics [including Maxwell's demon and Landauer's Principle] and probability theory.

-Algorithm theory: Shor's and Grover's quantum algorithms.
-Quantum cryptography also will be explained [BB84].
+Algorithm theory: Shor's and Grover's quantum algorithms [also quantum counting and phase estimation].
+Quantum cryptography also will be explained, starting from BB84.

-Computational physics also will be mentioned: MERA (and its relation to AdS) matrix product states and relation to algebraic Bethe ansatz.
+Computational physics also will be mentioned: matrix product states and relation to algebraic Bethe ansatz.

 - Understanding of foundations of quantum mechanics: measurement theory, interaction with environment and the role of entanglement